top of page

 Later, I became increasingly interested in philosophy and science fiction.
 That world fascinated me completely.
 It would be difficult to name all the writers who influenced me deeply, because I was curious about almost everything I could find.

-I spent a great deal of time in bookstores.
+I spent much of my free time in bookstores.
 There were three I visited on weekly basis, constantly searching for new and interesting books.
 Looking back, it is somewhat strange that I rarely went to libraries.
 For some reason, I always felt the need to own the books themselves.

 After university, everyday professional life gradually pulled me away from intensive reading and pushed me more toward formulating my own thoughts and questions.